 Projects for Parents and Kids Together

-Spider-Man in Amazing Adventures, jointly sponsored by the National Dairy Council and the USOE, is a language project that masquerades as a series of puzzles, "fill in the blank" stories, and games.
-It has different levels of difficulty and a doorhanger cutout.
+Spider-Man in Amazing Adventures, jointly sponsored by the National Dairy Council and the U.S. Department of Education, is a language project that masquerades as a series of puzzles, "fill in the blank" stories, and games.
+It has different levels of difficulty and a door hanger cutout.

 Hunkins' experiments were designed by a cartoonist for inquiring minds.
 Using cartoon-like examples in topics like food and clothes and light and sound, families can make an edible candle, learn to use a watch as a compass, drawing water from a desert or making a rubberband, for instance.
 Simple but engaging.